wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 * ASA = Autoland status annunciator
 * ASCB = Avionics standard communication bus (Honeywell)
-* ASI = Air Speed Indicator - a flight instrument of the <a href="https://www.aeroclass.org/pitot-static-errors/" target="_blank" rel="noreferrer noopener">pitot-static</a> type that indicates the aircraft’s airspeed flying through an air mass and measured in miles per hour, knots, or both of them.
+* ASI = Air Speed Indicator - a flight instrument of the <a href="https://www.aeroclass.org/pitot-static-errors/" target="_blank">pitot-static</a> type that indicates the aircraft’s airspeed flying through an air mass and measured in miles per hour, knots, or both of them.

 * A/T = Auto throttle
 * ATC = Air Traffic Control - The people in control towers (at airports that have them) to regulate takeoffs, landings, and planes moving through their general area.
 * ATI and ATR = ARINC from factors
-* ATIS = <a href="https://www.aeroclass.org/atis-aviation/" rel="noreferrer noopener" target="_blank">Automatic Terminal Information Service</a> = pre-compiled messages broadcasting on an airwave frequency at international airports.
+* ATIS = <a href="https://www.aeroclass.org/atis-aviation/" target="_blank">Automatic Terminal Information Service</a> = pre-compiled messages broadcasting on an airwave frequency at international airports.
 ATIS information includes weather conditions and runway use, approach type, and approachable style, and air traffic controllers usually provide it.
 * ATM = Air traffic management
 * ATP = Airline Transport Pilot (the “highest” grade of pilot certificate)
 * Audio Panel = Electronic device used to switch between radios